Defects and Inconsistencies in Solar Flare Data Sources: Implications for Machine Learning Forecasting: Introduction

-\paragraph{Image Predictors, Continuous Response} Instead of predicting flare classes, another generalization for flare prediction is to directly predict the peak X-ray flux intensity of a flare, now treating the task as a regression problem rather than classification.
-There is not as much work done along this line as regression is inherently more difficult than classification, but we still provide a brief review here.
-In \cite{muranushi2015ufcorin}, the authors use 2D line-of-sight full-disk magnetogram data and then perform a wavelet transform to train a time-series regression model to predict the peak flux intensity of flares.
-On the other hand, \cite{sun2023tensor} uses both AIA and HMI imaging data aligned on active regions to perform a tensor regression to predict peak flux intensity.
-In these works, the models predict a continuous response, but the predictions are then converted into ``classification'' outputs using flare-class cutoffs in order to use commonly adopted classification metrics such as accuracy and skill scores.
-However, a work with which they do not bin their continuous predictions is in \cite{vandersande2025thes}, which investigates key challenges and best practices that should be kept when treating flare prediction as strictly a regression problem.
+Instead of predicting flare classes, another generalization of flare prediction is to directly predict the peak X-ray flux of a flare, treating the task as a regression problem rather than a classification problem.
+There is less work in this area because regression is inherently more difficult than classification, but we still provide a brief review here.
+In \citet{muranushi2015ufcorin}, the authors use 2D line-of-sight full-disk magnetogram data and then perform a wavelet transform to train a time-series regression model to predict the peak flux intensity of flares.
+On the other hand, \citet{sun2023tensor} uses both AIA and HMI imaging data aligned on active regions to perform a tensor regression to predict peak flux intensity.
+In these works, the models predict a continuous response, but the predictions are then converted into ``classification'' outputs using flare-class cutoffs to enable the use of commonly adopted classification metrics such as accuracy and skill scores.
+However, a work in which they do not bin their continuous predictions is \citet{vandersande2025thes}, which investigates key challenges and best practices to consider when treating flare prediction as a strictly regression problem.